Evgenii-Iurin/Dataset-preparatio/Class-distribution/Readme.md

 <br>
 <div align="center">
-This code was created to represent class distribution, namely how many images are used by each class.
+This code was created to represent class distribution only for YOLO text format, namely how many images are used by each class.
 </div>
 <br>